joeyjyyang/library-of-fundamentals/README.md

 ##### Probing Sequences
 - General concept of incrementing the collided hash value with the result of some function P(x) applied to x (i.e. linear function P(x) = 4x), then applying mod to get an index.
+	- Hash (array) index = H(k) + P(x) mod N, where H(k) is the hash value produced by the hash function, P(x) is the probing function, and N is the table size.
 		- x is initialized to 1, and is continuously incremented and the update process is repeated if collision occurs again, until an empty index is found.
 - Not all probing functions are viable, as they can result in Chaos Cycles shorter than the table size.
 - There are an infinite amount of probing sequences that could be used; however, the probing functions used with these methods are very specific to avoid Chaos Cycles.
 1. Linear Probing